dirtmaxim/kabr/index.markdown

 ![](assets/images/mini-scene.jpg)

 Our approach to curating animal behaviors from drone videos is a method that we refer to as **mini-scenes** extraction.
-We use object detection and tracking methods to simulate centering the camera's field of view on each indivdiual animal, and zooming in on the animal and its immediate surroundings.
+We use object detection and tracking methods to simulate centering the camera's field of view on each individual animal and zooming in on the animal and its immediate surroundings.
 This compensates for drone and animal movements and provides a focused context for categorizing individual animal behavior.
-Study of social interactions and group behaviors, while not the subject of the current work, may naturally be based on combinations of miniscenes.
+The study of social interactions and group behaviors, while not the subject of the current work, may naturally be based on combinations of miniscenes.

 ---

 ### **Extraction**

-To implement our mini-scenes approach, we utilize [YOLOv8](https://github.com/ultralytics/ultralytics) object detection algorithm to detect the animals in each frame and an improved version of the [SORT](https://arxiv.org/abs/1602.00763) tracking algorithmt.
-We then extract a small window around each animal in frame of a resulting track to create a single mini-scene.
+To implement our mini-scenes approach, we utilize [YOLOv8](https://github.com/ultralytics/ultralytics) object detection algorithm to detect the animals in each frame and an improved version of the [SORT](https://arxiv.org/abs/1602.00763) tracking algorithm.
+We then extract a small window around each animal in the frame of a resulting track to create a single mini-scene.

 <span id="youtube-standard-label">Examples of mini-scenes extraction are available on YouTube:</span>